2023 CTS Competition / Expo

 These early activities of the Board of Education, which date back to the 1880s in the Cumberland Association, were more concerned with general education, in order that church members of the association “study the Scriptures with effectiveness and knowledge.”

-In the modern era, the Board turned its attention to Christian (or Bible-based) education, promoting and supporting the foundation of Welch College (formerly Free Will Baptist Bible College), a denominational college organized for the purpose of training men and women to serve in churches.
-The Board also challenged association churches to begin a systematic program of Bible training and took part in training programs sponsored by the denomination.
+In the modern era, the Board turned its attention to Christian and theological education, promoting and supporting the foundation of Welch College (formerly Free Will Baptist Bible College), a denominational college organized for the purpose of training men and women to serve Christ, His Church, and His world, through Biblical thought and life.

 Today, the seven-member board exists to provide fellowship, training, and resources to Free Will Baptist churches in Tennessee.
-In an effort to fulfill this mission, the board sponsors an annual conference for junior high and high school students in Pigeon Forge; organizes, promotes, and staffs the annual Bible and fine arts competition held in conjunction with the National Youth Conference; and supports training events across the state.
+In an effort to fulfill this mission, the board sponsors an annual conference for junior high and high school students; organizes, promotes, and staffs the annual Bible and fine arts competition held in conjunction with the Vertical Three Conference; and supports training events across the state.